GeoScripting-WUR/PythonProgramming/README.md

-# PythonRefresher
+## PythonRefresher

-Lesson 9 of Geo-scripting course to refresh Python skills and to introduce Python working environment
+Tutorial 8 of Geoscripting course to refresh Python skills and to introduce Python working environment.